yinongtan/CarND_term_1/P3_Behavioral_Cloning/P3_Report.md

 This way, I can teach the model how to steer if the car drifts off to the left or the right.
 After multiple experiments, the optimal correction value was found to be around 0.65.

 After the collection process, I had 48216 number of data points.
-I then preprocessed this data by normalizing the images using a Keras lambda layer and cropping the top 70 and bottom 25 rows to focus on the most useful information of the images.
+I then preprocessed this data by normalizing the images using a Keras lambda layer and cropping the top 70 and bottom 25 rows of pixels to focus on the most useful information of the images.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 6 as evidenced by the figure show below:
+The ideal number of epochs was 6 as evidenced by the figure shown below:

 ![alt text][image11]